Adityagurung/adityagurung.github.io/README.md

-# Aditya Gurung's Portfolio

 Welcome to my personal portfolio website!
-This is a GitHub Pages site showcasing my work as a Lead Data Engineer and Freelancer.
+This is a GitHub Pages site showcasing my work.

 ## About Me

-I'm Aditya Gurung, a Lead Data Engineer and Freelancer with expertise in:
+Hi!, I'm Aditya Gurung, a Lead Data Engineer and Freelancer with expertise in:
 - SQL
 - Python
 - Spark